RedisJSON/RedisJSON/docs/commands/json.numincrby.md

 @return

-@bulk-string-reply: the stringified new value for each path, or @null-reply if the matching JSON value is not a number.
+@bulk-string-reply: the stringified new value for each path, or @nil-reply if the matching JSON value is not a number.

 @examples